lachlan-reaper/OpenGL-C-Render/README.md

 A quick simple rendering engine to be designed for later personal project light-weight use.

-Orignially based on the (OpenGL tutorial for beginners)[http://www.opengl-tutorial.org/beginners-tutorials], later repurposed for private use.
+Orignially based on the [OpenGL tutorial for beginners](http://www.opengl-tutorial.org/beginners-tutorials), later repurposed for private use.

 Can be built (with a main func) using
 ```bash